 How to get there (public transport): Trams 1, 2, 71, stop Burgring, or 5 minute walk from Stephansplatz

 Opening hours: 1.
 April – 31.
 October 6.00 – 22.00; 1.
 November – 31.
 March 7.00 – 17.30

 Official website: Burggarten

-After French left ruins in front of Hofburg when they left in 1809, the large area was cleaned up and redesigned.
-Large square, which will later be named Heldenplatz was laid down with parks from each side – Burggarten and Volksgarten.
+After the French left ruins in front of Hofburg when they left in 1809, the large area was cleaned up and redesigned.
+A large square, which will later be named Heldenplatz was laid down with parks from each side – Burggarten and Volksgarten.